fabric/fabric/sites/docs/upgrading.rst

       - Removed
       - CLI arguments are now proper GNU/POSIX-style long and short flags, including globbing shortflags together, space or equals signs to attach values, optional values, and much more.
-See :ref:`cli-args`.
+See :ref:`invoking-tasks`.
     * - Ability to invoke multiple tasks in a single command line, e.g. ``fab task1 task2``
       - Ported